A basic understanding of Reiki is that it balances or rebalances a person on all levels: physically, psychologically and spiritually.

 Reiki boosts our physical, psychological and spiritual capacities.

-To learn more about being trained and Reiki classes, please visit:
+To learn more about being Reiki classes please visit:

 Reiki Primer with audio and PDF